 • From here, you journey through the stunning valley of roses in Kelaat Mgouna.
 This town is known as the Rose Capital for the famous Damaskina roses, also known for the annual festival during the rose harvest in May each year, when Miss Rose of Morocco is chosen.

-• Continuing your Morocco itinerary 5 days desert tour from Marrakech, you journey towards one of the most beautiful valleys in the Kingdom and enjoy colourful Berber mud villages overlooking the amazing Dades Valley.
-Here there is a stop to discover the amazing rock formations, known as “monkey toes” or sometimes monkey fingers.
+• Continuing your 10 day Morocco itinerary, you journey towards one of the most beautiful valleys in the Kingdom and enjoy colourful Berber mud villages overlooking the amazing Dades Valley.
+Here there is a stop to reveal the amazing rock formations, known as “monkey toes” or sometimes monkey fingers.
 These extraordinary rock formations are metamorphic rock, which has been severely eroded by rain, water, wind and possibly sand storms over thousands of years.

 • The Dades valley prides itself for the extensive production of wall nuts, groves of palm and almond trees.
 It was the site of ancient nomad crossroads and the valley is dotted with oases and mud brick Kasbahs which gives the region its fairy tale nickname.
 (Overnight in Dades Valley).